sumgwork/qantas-dev-challenge/README.md

 In the root directory, you can run:

+### `npm run client-install`

+Can be executed after running **npm install** on root directory.
+Alternatively, one can go into the 'client' directory and execute 'npm install' there.

 ### `npm run dev`

 Runs both the server as well as the client side app in development mode.<br>